Employer-Specific Benefit Guide

 How does the Minnesota state tax bracket structure impact my distribution decisions?

 Minnesota taxes traditional 403(b), 401(k), pension, and deferred compensation distributions as ordinary income.
-With state income tax rates scaling up to 9.85%, a sudden, large lump-sum payout from an NQDC or 457(b) can inadvertently push you into a higher federal and state tax bracket.
-Structuring distributions over a series of years, or executing strategic Roth conversions during low-income gap years, can help smooth your overall tax liability.
+With 2026 state income tax rates scaling from 5.35% to 9.85%,3 a sudden, large lump-sum payout from an NQDC or 457(b) can inadvertently push you into a higher federal and state tax bracket.
+Structuring distributions over a series of years, or executing strategic Roth conversions during low-income gap years, may help smooth your overall tax liability.

 Connect With Our Financial Community